-The paper should be at least 10 pages long and have 5 peer-reviewed references NOT from the course reading list, as well as readings from the course as desired.
-The final project is due on December 1, 2008.
+The paper should be at least 10 pages long and have 5 peer-reviewed references NOT from the course reading list.
+You may also supplement this with readings from the course as desired.
+The final project is due on March 8, 2010.